ColbyWTaylor/content/src/content/lesson/sorting-algorithms-explanied-in-javascript.md

 ```

 [[info]]
-| :tv: In this link, you will find [a relly good 2 min video explanation](https://www.youtube.com/watch?v=xli_FI7CuzA).
+| :tv: In this link, you will find [a really good 2 min video explanation](https://www.youtube.com/watch?v=xli_FI7CuzA).

 [[info]]
-| :tv: Here is a really [weird group of bulgarian's](https://www.youtube.com/watch?v=lyZQPjUT5B4&t=1s) dancing the bubble-sort algorithm.
+| :tv: Here is a really [weird group of bulgarian's](https://www.youtube.com/watch?v=lyZQPjUT5B4) dancing the bubble-sort algorithm.

 ### Selection Sorting

-`Selection` also has a wall, but in this case, it marks the beginning of the loop, the algorithm then looks for the smallest item and swaps it with the initial one, then it moves the wall one position to the right to avoid looking again that same item.
+`Selection` also has a wall, but in this case, it marks the beginning of the loop- the algorithm then looks for the smallest item and swaps it with the initial one, then it moves the wall one position to the right to avoid looking again that same item.

 ![Selection Sort Explained](https://ucarecdn.com/ddb1ff5a-621c-4945-9164-20c1a7f5d388/)